About

 Potential Causes:

-• Heart Conditions: Issues like heart block or certain types of heart disease can lead to bradycardia.
+• Heart Conditions: Issues like heart block or certain types of heart disease.

 • Hypothyroidism: When the thyroid is underactive, it can decrease the heart rate.